FabricTOC/FabricTOC/docs/AdminGuide/Reference/Commands/PeerCommand.md

 * `--logging-level <string>`

   Use this flag to set the logging level for the peer.
 This flag only has meaning on the individual commands.
-It does not apply at the
+It does not apply at the top level.

-  This command is superseded by the `CORE_LOGGING_LEVEL` environment variable.
-The full list of peer environment variables is described in the [peer environment variables reference topic](../Advanced/Peer/PeerEnvironmentVariables.md).
+  This command is overridden by the `CORE_LOGGING_LEVEL` environment variable if it is set.
+A full list of peer environment variables is described in the [peer environment variables reference topic](../Advanced/Peer/PeerEnvironmentVariables.md).

 * `--version`